Spin Calogero-Moser models on symmetric spaces: Introduction

 \subsection{3}

-In this paper we will construct Calogero-Moser type Hamiltonian systems symmetric spaces $K_1\backslash T^*G/K_2$ where $G$ is a Lie group and $K_1,K_2\subset G$ are Lie subgroups.
-We also prove their superintegrability.
-The phase space of such a system is a symplectic leaf of $K_1\backslash T^*G/K_2$ and the Hamiltonians are pull-backs of $Ad^*$-invariant functions on $\g$ with respect to the natural projection $T^*G\to \g^*$.
+In this paper we will construct Calogero-Moser type Hamiltonian systems symmetric spaces $K_1\backslash T^*G/K_2$ where $G$ is a Lie group and $K_1,K_2\subset G$ are Lie subgroups\footnote{When the nature of the quotient space is not specified in this paper, it is always assumed to be a GIT quotient.} and prove the superintegrability of such systems under natural assumptions about the structure of orbits of $K_1\times K_2$.
+In particular we assume that the action of $K_1\times K_2$ by left and right translations on $G$ is free.
+The phase space of such a system is a symplectic leaf of $K_1\backslash T^*G/K_2$\footnote{In two examples that we consider the quotient space $K_1\backslash T^*G/K_2$ is singular (a stratified symplectic space \cite{SL}), but it has a Zariski open subset which is a smooth algebraic orbifold.
+A symplectic leave of such space has a similar structure: it has a Zariski open subset which is a smooth orbifold.} and the Hamiltonians are pull-backs of $Ad^*$-invariant functions on $\g$ with respect to the natural projection $T^*G\to \g^*$.
 Here we first trivialize $T^*G\simeq \g^*\times G$ by right translations and then project to the first component.

+Several interesting particular cases of such systems are known.
+In \cite{FP1} the authors studied the case of two-sided spin Calogero-Moser model when $K=K_1=K_2$ is the fixed point subgroup of the Cartan involution\footnote{The restriction of the Chevalley involution of a simple complex Lie group to its split real split form is the Cartan involution} of simple noncompact real Lie group $G$.
+They described commuting integrals, the projection method for solving equations of motion and computed Hamiltonians in some examples, including 3-parameter Calogero-Moser type model related to the $BC_n$ root lattice.
+These results were generalized in \cite{Fe1} to the case when $K_2$ is a subgroup of fixed points on any involution of $G$.
+The relation of these models to the geometry of Higgs bundles was explored in \cite{KLOZ1},\cite{KLOZ2}.

 Symplectic leaves $S(\cO_1,\cO_2)$ of $K_1\backslash T^*G/K_2$ are parametrized by a pair of coadjoint orbits $\cO_1\subset \kf_1^*$, $\cO_2\subset \kf_2^*$ for Lie group $K_1$ and $K_2$ respectively.
 When one of them is trivial such systems are exactly the ones from \cite{Fe}.